hgamboa/nova-adv-inst/lab1.md

 * **Attention** the amplitude should be lower than 5v.

 ## Goal 4 - Dimming a light.
-* Activate the PWM with a 1kHz function and to dim the led light.
+* Activate the PWM with a 1kHz function to dim the led light.
 * Use the code example
 * Verify on the osciloscope the PWM frequency and the width of the square wave.